john9francis/gradschool-database/README.md

 I wrote this software for two reasons.
 First, I wanted a database containing all the grad schools I have applied for or what to apply for.
 Second, I created this project to teach myself SQL.
 If you are a beginner to SQL, my code should be easy to understand because I am a beginner myself.

-{Provide a link to your YouTube demonstration.
+%{Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.}

 [Software Demo Video](http://youtube.link.goes.here)